Initializing the Flight Controller#

 The Flight Controller (FC) implements several low-level behaviors, e.g., stabilizing the Duckiedrone around roll, pitch, and yaw through three different PID controllers.
 Correctly configuring the Flight Controller is critical for flying safely.

-Installing Dependencies and Flashing Betaflight Firmware#
+Installing Dependencies and Flashing Ardupilot Firmware#

 1. Install dfu-util and screen:#